Ishinomaki: 2011 earthquake, tsunami, and subsidence

 Ishinomaki was among the municipalities most seriously affected by the 2011 Tōhoku earthquake and tsunami.
 Several tsunamis, up to about 10 m high, traveled inland up to 5 km from the coast.
 The tsunami destroyed around 80% of the 700 houses in the coastal port of Ayukawa, and the Kadonowaki neighborhood was largely leveled.
 Approximately 46% of the city was inundated by the tsunami.
 Following the tsunami, a Kamen Rider statue was found completely intact despite damage to the surrounding area; a writer for Tokyo Sports hoped that it would symbolically give hope to the survivors of the disaster.

-Many public schools were completely destroyed, including Ishinomaki Okawa Elementary School (大川小学校), which lost 70 of 108 students and nine of 13 teachers and staff.
+Many public schools were completely destroyed, including Ishinomaki Okawa Elementary School, which lost 70 of 108 students and nine of 13 teachers and staff.
 There is still anger among some of the parents of the dead students because the teachers had wasted precious time in debating whether to evacuate to higher ground.
 And when the decision was finally made, the teachers had decided to get to higher ground further away from the school which necessitated crossing a nearby river bridge.
 It was here while crossing the bridge that both the teachers and students were swept away by the tsunami.
 This decision is deemed unreasonable by many of the parents because there is a hill right behind the school, which they could have reached quickly.
 One of the teachers had tried to persuade the other teachers to bring the students to safety uphill soon after the earthquake; when he was unsuccessful, he evacuated himself, managing to persuade one of the students to go with him - both survived.
 One of the teachers who survived the tsunami at the bridge later committed suicide.

 Ishinomaki is the Japanese municipality with the highest confirmed death count.
 As of 17 June 2011, a total of 3,097 deaths had been confirmed in Ishinomaki due to the tsunami, with 2,770 unaccounted for.
 Approximately 29,000 city residents lost their homes.

 Ishinomaki employs several foreigners to teach English in all of its elementary and junior high schools, as well as the two municipal high schools.
 American teacher Taylor Anderson was killed by the tsunami.
 Since her death, her family has been active in supporting the Ishinomaki school district, and has set up programs to further English education.

 The earthquake shifted the city southeast and downward, lowering it by as much as 1.2 m in some areas and causing it to flood twice daily at high tide.
-A once sandy beach in the Kadonowaki area completely disappeared and tides now reach the wall that once separated the beach from the road.
+A once sandy beach in the Kadonowaki area completely disappeared and tides reached the wall that once separated the beach from the road.
 Near the Mangakan Island, a walkway with benches was partially submerged in the river.